fisadev/virtualbackground/README.md

                                   trouble with performance, you can try using 'mobilenet_quant4_075_stride16', which is a
                                   little bit faster.

+  --debug                         Debug mode: print a lot of extra text during
+                                  execution, to debug issues.
 ```

 # Usage as a lib